Legionella Risk Assessment Template

 Natural water supplies? like rivers, lakes, reservoirs and ponds? host large quantities of the bacteria Legionella.
 Due to the conditions though, this isn’t where people tend to contract it.

 More commonly, Legionnaire’s disease is apparent in places like cooling towers, spa pools, hydrotherapy baths and hot and cold water systems? to name just a few, where temperatures are high enough to support bacteria growth and the network is insufficiently managed.

 The optimum temperature for Legionella growth and multiplication is between 20-45°C? with the provision of nutrients, like rust, sludge, scale and biofilms.
 Anything lower than 20°C is too cool for the bacteria to activate, and anything above 60°C is too hot for it to survive.

 Legionnaire’s disease is caught by simply breathing in small droplets of water that contain Legionella particles.

-Employees, visitors, customers, clients and anyone else in your premises run the risk of being exposed to contaminated water, and so it’s essential you have appropriate measures in place.
+Employees, visitors, customers, clients and anyone else on your premises run the risk of being exposed to contaminated water, so it’s essential you have appropriate measures in place.

 We’re here to help.
-When it comes to Legionella, there can be a lot to get your head around ? which is where we come in.
-Give us a call today or download our fress information guide above.
+When it comes to Legionella, there can be a lot to get your head around? which is where we come in.
+Give us a call today or download our free information guide above.